xhteam/tools-motodev/README.md

 Before submitting a pull request back to eclipse/andmore, you must build with tests and all tests must pass.

+### A note on MacOS

+If using MacOS, confirm that Maven is using the correct JDK (Oracle, not Apple) using

+    mvn -version

+If the version shown in the response does not match what is shown when entering

+    javac -version

+You will need to force Maven to use the correct JDK by setting $JAVA_HOME in .mavenrc or your .bash_profile.

+    export JAVA_HOME=/Library/Java/JavaVirtualMachines/{jdk-version}/Contents/Home

+This may occur if you've installed the Apple 1.6 JDK for other work and Maven is pointing to that version of the JDK.

 ## Building from Eclipse

 To build from Eclipse, use the Eclipse SDK.
 You will need to add the m2e plugins after the